 - 3.1 Three key strategic interventions have been identified for delivery or development during this strategy period (2018-2031), which will help facilitate the delivery of the wider A5 Strategy.
-These are set out below: - M42 to M69 Improvements A combination of on and off-line dualling, to deliver the first phase of the A5 Expressway, supporting local housing growth, a major expansion of the Horiba MIRA site and works associated with the construction of HS2 Phase 2b at M42 Junction 10; - M69 to M1 and M42 to M6 Improvements on and off-line dualling, to deliver the second and third phases of the A5 Expressway, supporting local housing and employment growth and delivering wider network resilience; and - Better use of the M6 Toll Improved signage and information to raise driver awareness of the M6 Toll for through trips that currently use the M1, M6 and A5. - Provision of a new M1 Junction 20A This would bring significant relief to M1 Junction 21, support future growth and allow for future links to extend to the M69/A5 and to the A46 at Syston
+These are set out below: - M42 to M69 Improvements A combination of on and off-line dualling, to deliver the first phase of the A5 Expressway, supporting local housing growth, a major expansion of the Horiba MIRA site and works associated with the construction of HS2 Phase 2b at M42 Junction 10: - M69 to M1 and M42 to M6 Improvements A combination on and off-line dualling, to deliver the second and third phases of the A5 Expressway, supporting local housing and employment growth and delivering wider network resilience; and - Better use of the M6 Toll Improved signage and information to raise driver awareness of the M6 Toll for through trips that currently use the M1, M6 and A5. - 3.2 Additional interventions are likely to come forward during the strategy period and beyond as a result of strategic growth, regional planning initiatives through Midlands Connect and other local planning proposals.
+It is recognised that the delivery of the A5 Strategy may be supported by these initiatives.
+The A5 Partnership will therefore support proposals which impact positively on the A5 corridor.
+These could include: